ramazanpolat/prodict/README.md

 # Prodict
 Prodict = Dictionary with IDE friendly(auto code completion) and dot-accessible attributes **and more**.

+## UPDATE
+*Before writing this package, I wanted to create an elegant library that satisfies my needs.
+And that's how ``Prodict`` born.
+After releasing ``Prodict`` I happen to find another library that is far better than ``Prodict``.
+It is called [Pydantic](https://pydantic-docs.helpmanual.io/).
+Upon checking the library, I've came to a conclusion that investing time in Prodict will be wasting my time.
+Because ``Pydantic`` is a fantastic library that already does everything ``Prodict`` can do, and much more.*

+*Although both packages share same idea and philosophy, I strongly encourage you to use [Pydantic](https://pydantic-docs.helpmanual.io/) instead of ``Prodict`` since it is more mature and advanced library.*

 # What it does
 Ever wanted to use a `dict` like a class and access keys as attributes? **Prodict** does exactly this.